KamilSJaron/genomic-features-of-parthenogenetic-animals/README.md

 - `--cluster-status 'bjobs'` : allow snakemake to look at the status of jobs; this is not working on version of snakemake on Vital-it.
 - `--jobscript cluster_wrapper.sh`
 - `--keep-remote`

+### Execution of different cluster

+`Snakefile` has no hardcoded any cluster-specific parameters.
+The resources should be accessed as `{resources.mem}` for memory in kilobytes, `{resources.tmp}` for needed local storage in megabytes and `{threads}` for number of used cores.
+The command used for cluster execution is stored in a bash wrapper `snakemake_clust.sh`.
+Modify this script as needed to work with syntax of your cluster.

+If you wish to compute from a disk space accessible from all nodes, you can just erase `scripts/cluster.sh ` from all rules in `Snakefile`.
+However, if you wish to use local storage of computational nodes you can modify `scripts/cluster.sh` to fit your local directory structure and to use environmental variables of your scheduler.

+The very last think to look at are program dependencies.
+These are actually hardcoded in job scripts as `module add UHTS/Analysis/sratoolkit/2.8.0;` for instance.
+These lines got to be deleted, but all the software got to be available.

+I know it sounds that there is a lot of things to do for reproduction of this analysis.
+However, I tried my best to combine reproducibility and good computational practice (like using local storage).
+I will wonk on that.

 ## other notes